sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 - %let tmpdbschema = ...
 - %let tmp_lib_attrib = ...

-If you prefer to use different database schema for temporary tables you can adapt the temporary schema details.
+If you prefer to use a different database schema for temporary tables you can adapt the temporary schema details.
 For performance the temporary schema needs to be in the same database instance as the target schema.
-By default the target schema also is used for temporary the tables.
+By default the target schema also is used for the temporary tables.
 Temporary tables are deleted automatically.

 > **NOTE:** Bulkload options also differ per database.
 Additional configuration options can be found in the SAS/ACCESS online help for your database.